pypa/packaging.python.org/source/specifications/pyproject-toml.rst

 For ``dependencies``, it is a key whose value is an array of strings.
-Each string represents a dependency of the project and MUST be formatted as a valid :pep:`508` string.
-Each string maps directly to a :ref:`Requires-Dist <core-metadata-requires-dist>` entry.
+Each string represents a dependency of the project and MUST be formatted as a valid :ref:`dependency-specifiers` string.
+Each string maps directly to a
+:ref:`Requires-Dist <core-metadata-requires-dist>` entry.

 For ``optional-dependencies``, it is a table where each key specifies an extra and whose value is an array of strings.
-The strings of the arrays must be valid :pep:`508` strings.
-The keys MUST be valid values for :ref:`Provides-Extra <core-metadata-provides-extra>`.
+The strings of the arrays must be valid :ref:`dependency-specifiers` strings.
+The keys MUST be valid values
+for :ref:`Provides-Extra <core-metadata-provides-extra>`.
 Each value in the array thus becomes a corresponding :ref:`Requires-Dist <core-metadata-requires-dist>` entry for the